MohdRas/docker-beginner_to_pro/README.md

   - **Bare Metal**
     - running applications directly on hardware/host itself.
-	- slow start up & shut down speed ( in minutes)
+	- slow startup & shutdown speed ( in minutes)
+  	- slower provisioning & decommissioning ( in minutes)
 	- **Dependency hell**
 			- Both applications share the same binaries/libraries.
 Issue if both applications need different dependencies or some dependecies are not compatible with each other.
 This is known as **dependency hell**.